Participating accommodations only

 Learn from some of the market’s most creative artisans as they showcase their craft with demonstrations and hands-on activities.

-The best of New Brunswick visual arts in the St. John River Valley.
-Exhibits, workshops, guest speakers and artistic events.
+Gallery open year-round (free admission) offering the best of New Brunswick visual arts in the St. John River Valley.
+Exhibits and artistic events.

 State-of-the-art discovery centre, antique farm machinery and recognition of those having made significant contributions to the potato industry.

-Railway site showcasing a restored Canadian Pacific Railway station with 3 train cars, including a museum, fine-dining restaurant, information centre, gift shop, playground and picnic area.
+Railway site showcasing a restored Canadian Pacific Railway station with 3 train cars, including a museum, fine dining restaurant, information centre, gift shop and playground.

 New Brunswick’s riverfront capital, Fredericton is brimming with rich heritage.
 Outdoor concerts, riverside trails and delicious cuisine make this city a must-visit.